 CBD can be derived from both flowering marijuana and industrial hemp plants.

-Flowering marijuana plants produce CBD that has a high THC content.
-This will get you high and is still considered illegal under North Dakota law.
+Flowering marijuana plants produce CBD that can have a high THC content.
+These are considered illegal under North Dakota law.

 Industrial hemp CBD is slightly different, as it shouldn’t contain more than 0.3% THC.